 MP for Manchester Central

-“A party-loyal Labour MP with high attendance who has held senior government roles, including Leader of the House of Commons.”
+“A party-loyal Labour MP with above-average attendance who has risen to senior roles in the House of Commons.”

-Lucy Powell is the Labour (Co-op) MP for Manchester Central, first elected in 2012.
-She has held senior roles in government and opposition, including serving as Shadow Leader of the House of Commons and, from 2024 to 2025, as Lord President of the Council and Leader of the House of Commons, alongside active involvement in several parliamentary committees.
+Lucy Powell has been the MP for Manchester Central since 2012.
+She has held senior roles in Parliament, including Shadow Leader of the House of Commons (opposition, 2023–2024) and, in a government role from July 2024 to September 2025, Leader of the House of Commons (Lord President of the Council).
+She has sat on several committees, such as the Public Accounts Commission, Modernisation Committee and House of Commons Commission.

-Powell has 12 declared financial interests, including seven entries for donations and other support (including loans) for MP activities, three entries for gifts, benefits and hospitality from UK sources, one entry for land and property, and one entry for shareholdings.
+There are 13 declared financial interests.
+These include seven entries for donations and other support (including loans) to activities as an MP, four entries for gifts, benefits and hospitality from UK sources, one entry for land or property, and one entry for shareholdings.

 Generated 21 February 2026